 - Going Global is the leading provider of both country-specific and USA city-specific career and employment information.
 Our unlimited access subscription database features 33 Country Career Guides, 43 USA City Career guides, corporate profiles and more than 600,000 internship and job listings within the USA and around the world.
 On-campus users can access the site directly.
-If you are off campus, you can login to eRecruiting and link to the site once you are logged in.
+If you are off campus, you can login to SwatCareers and link to the site once you are logged in.

-- International Students Career Handout Find useful information and advice about the career process as an international student.
+- International Students Career Handout [pdf] Find useful information and advice about the career process as an international student.

 - Employment Authorization for Swarthmore Students with F-1 Visa An introduction and overview of employment authorization from Swarthmore's International Student Advising Office.

 - Going Global contains state, metro and US-wide H1B records gathered directly from the US Department of Labor (DOL), the government agency responsible for all H1B submissions.
 Once a year, DOL makes available a listing of all companies who have submitted H1B visa applications for the prior 12 months, from September to October.
 On-campus users can access the site directly.
-If you are off campus, you can login to eRecruiting and link to the site once you are logged in.
+If you are off campus, you can login to SwatCareers and link to the site once you are logged in.